MicrosoftLearning/AZ-2008_DevOps_Foundations_Core_Principles_Practices/Instructions/Labs/01-agile-planning-management-using-github.md

 1. In the newly added draft item, select the ellipsis symbol and, in the drop-down menu, select **Convert to issue**.
 1. In the **Select an item** drop-down list, select **DevOpsCoreIntroRepo** to add the item to the repo you created in the previous exercise.
 Note that the issue has been automatically labeled with **#2**.
 1. Select the **Missing Wiki** issue.
-1. In the **Missing Wiki #2** pane, note that you have additional configuration settings available at this point, including labels and milestones.
+1. In the **Missing Wiki #2** pane, note that you have another configuration settings available at this point, including labels and milestones.
 1. Select **Add labels** and, in the **Select items** drop-down list, select **enhancement**.
 1. Select **Add milestone** and, in the **Select an item** drop-down list, select **alpha release**.
 1. Close the **Missing Wiki #2** pane.